lprimeroo/saruftw.github.io.old/tech/_posts/2018-02-15-kl-divergence-explanation.md

 In our case, the divergence comes out to be a factor of 1.0307765380651435.

-I hope that you've clearly understood KL divergence by now.
+I hope that you've clearly understood KL divergence.
 See ya next time! probably with the explanation of a different topic which I personally find hard to understand.